pypa/setuptools/docs/deprecated/distutils/setupscript.rst

 :func:`distutils.core.setup` function.

-Dependencies on other Python modules and packages can be specified by supplying the *requires* keyword argument to :func:`setup`.
+Dependencies on other Python modules and packages can be specified by supplying the *requires* keyword argument to :func:`~distutils.core.setup`.
 The value must be a list of strings.
 Each string specifies a package that is required, and optionally what versions are sufficient.